 So, are you ready to take on the 2023 challenge with me?

-Have you already selected one resolution or another for this new year?
-On my side, it's progressing!
+Have you already chosen one resolution or another for this new year?
+On my side, progress is being made!

 I would be delighted to read yours in the comments